 Figure 1.
 Correlation of Consumption Devices to IP Traffic (Year-on-Year Growth Rates)

-Figure 1 shows that smartphones and tablets from 2013-2016 are projected to grow at a 20% CAGR, while mobile IP traffic is expcted to grow at over three times the rate at 67% CAGR.
-In other words, for every 1% growth in mobile devices, the network experiences a 3% growth in mobile IP traffic.This is probably not a surprise, given that consumers are projected to make up over 90 per cent of all IP traffic in 2016, with nearly 70 per cent of the traffic being video content.4
+Figure 1 shows that smartphones and tablets from 2013-2016 are projected to grow at a 20% CAGR while mobile IP traffic is slated to grow at over three times the rate at 67% CAGR.
+In other words, for every 1% growth in mobile devices, the network experiences a 3% growth in mobile IP traffic.This is likely not a surprise given that consumers are projected to make up over 90 percent of all IP traffic in 2016, with nearly 70 percent of the traffic being video content.4

 Video content will drive gigabyte consumption and demand at two ends of the spectrum: where the data initially resides or is hosted, and where it is ultimately stored.
-Initially, content is hosted on data centre servers (bulk storage) and it is believed that this will continue to grow both in public and private clouds.
-Ultimately, this data may have various destinations, including centralised home data repositories, among them: NAS boxes, gaming consoles and other edge devices, such as DVRs.
+Initially, content is hosted on data center servers (bulk storage), and it is believed this will continue to grow both in public and private clouds.
+Ultimately, this data may have various destinations, including centralized home data repositories, among them: NAS boxes, gaming consoles or other edge devices, such as a DVR.

-Trends also indicate that broadband speed, both wired and wireless, will continue to increase and availability will expand throughout the decade.
+Trends also indicate broadband speed, both wired and wireless, will continue to increase, and availability will expand throughout the decade.
 Within many countries, broadband access and build-out is a national priority.
 Governments see this as a necessity in order to stay competitive in a world economy.
 The additional speed and access provided by these efforts will make streaming a viable option for data access, eliminating the need for large amounts of local storage in every device.
-Furthermore, increased wireless speed makes the use of home NAS more practical, as households store data centrally and stream the content to their device of choice.
+Further, the increased wireless speed makes the use of home NAS more practical, as households store data centrally and stream content to their device of choice.

 The need for storage is clear.
 The question is where the bulk of this storage will reside in this connected, mobile ecosystem.